VBAndCs/ZML/README.md

 ZML tags need editor support to offer auto complete and some syntax check.
 Until this happens, you should write ZML exactly as expected, otherwise you will get exceptions.

 # Install ZML NuGet:
-Use this command line in Pachage Manager
+Use this command line in Pachage Manager:
 ```
-Install-Package ZML.1.0 -Version 1.0.0
+Install-Package ZML.1.0 -Version 1.1.2
 ```

 **How does ZML work**: